Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 Use ICANotes

-Even though keeping good notes is an essential part of the behavioral health industry, it's often one of the most time-consuming processes.
+Even though writing detailed notes is an essential part of the behavioral health profession, it's often one of the most time-consuming processes.
 This can take valuable time away from treating clients or patients.
 So, how can you streamline the BIRP note writing process?
 Consider these tips for writing faster BIRP notes: